 |---|---|---|

 A single streaming video outside Europe can eat up tens of euros without you realizing it.
-For exact data for each country and zone, check the operator's official website before you leave.
-And if you're worried about the cost, you might be interested to know why expensive roaming has much cheaper eSIM alternatives.
+For the exact data for each country and zone, check the official operator's website before you leave.
+And if you are concerned about the cost, you may be interested to know why comparing eSIM vs. roaming is usually much cheaper for distant destinations.

 How to activate and deactivate roaming

-Pepephone roaming usually comes activated by default for traveling within the EU without surcharge, but you can control it from the customer area or from your phone settings.
+Roaming on Pepephone usually comes activated by default for travel within the EU without surcharge, but you can control it from the customer area or from your phone's settings.
 Activating or deactivating it takes 1 minute.

-You have two levels of control, and it's advisable to use both.
-The first is the operator's: from the Pepephone app or customer area, you check if your line has international roaming enabled and decide whether to activate it for destinations outside the EU.
-The second is your phone's, the most useful switch for day-to-day travel:
+You have two levels of control and it's advisable to use both.
+The first is the operator's: from the Pepephone app or customer area, you check if your line has international roaming enabled and decide if you activate it for destinations outside the EU.
+The second is your phone's, the most useful switch for daily travel:

 - iPhone: Settings > Mobile Data > Options > Data Roaming.

-- Check that the correct operator for the destination country appears at the top upon landing.
+- Check that the correct operator for the destination country appears at the top when you land.

 How to avoid surprise bills outside Europe

-To avoid a shock, the recipe is simple: deactivate data roaming outside the EU, use Wi-Fi whenever you can, and if you need continuous connection, contract a solution designed for travel.
-Manual control prevents 90% of surprises.
+To avoid a scare, the recipe is simple: disable data roaming outside the EU, use Wi-Fi whenever you can, and if you need continuous connection, contract a solution designed for travel.
+Manual control avoids the vast majority of scares.

-Exorbitant bills almost never come from conscious use: they come from apps that update themselves, cloud backups, background videos, or GPS using data for hours.
+Exorbitant bills almost never come from conscious use: they come from apps that update themselves, cloud backups, background videos, or GPS pulling data for hours.
 That's why the first step is always to cut off mobile data as soon as you leave Europe.
-Some measures that truly work:
+Some measures that really work:

 - Download maps, tickets, and reservations offline while you have Wi-Fi.

-- Activate a consumption alert or data limit in your phone settings.
+- Activate a consumption alert or data limit in your mobile settings.

 The eSIM alternative for distant destinations

-For travel outside Europe, a travel eSIM is almost always cheaper and more convenient than pay-per-use: you buy a data plan for the destination country, install it on your mobile, and browse at local prices from the moment you land, without changing your number or touching your physical SIM.
+For trips outside Europe, a travel eSIM is almost always cheaper and more convenient than pay-as-you-go: you buy a data plan for the destination country, install it on your mobile, and browse at local prices from the moment you land, without changing your number or touching your physical SIM.

-The difference is huge in destinations like the United States, Japan, Thailand, Mexico, or Morocco, where pay-per-use consumption from any Spanish operator becomes very expensive.
-With an eSIM, you buy the gigabytes you need in advance and know the exact price before you travel, with no surprises on the bill.
-Furthermore, since it's digital, you install it from home by scanning a code in 1 minute, without airport queues.
+The difference is huge in destinations like the United States, where pay-as-you-go consumption from any Spanish operator becomes very expensive: if you are going to the US, take a look at our United States eSIM before leaving home.
+With an eSIM, you buy the gigabytes you need in advance and know the exact price before traveling, with no surprises on your bill.
+Plus, since it's digital, you install it from home by scanning a code in 1 minute, without queues at the airport—if it's your first time, this review of how to install an eSIM shows you step by step.
 You pay for data at the destination country's price instead of international roaming rates.
-Your Pepephone line remains active for important calls and SMS, and the eSIM handles data.
-If you're traveling within Europe, your Pepephone roaming already covers you; but for everything else, comparing plans in our collection of travel eSIMs saves you money from day one.
-You only buy the gigabytes you're going to use, activate them before leaving home, and land with a ready connection without relying on operator rates.
+Your Pepephone line remains active for calls and important SMS, and the eSIM handles data.
+If you are going to travel within the European Union, your Pepephone roaming already covers you and you don't need to buy anything; but if the trip includes countries like the United Kingdom or Switzerland, which are outside that coverage, our Europe eSIM is usually more cost-effective than pay-as-you-go.
+You only buy the gigabytes you are going to use, activate them before leaving home, and land with a ready connection without depending on the operator's rates.

 Frequently asked questions